Up-and-coming, largely residential, quiet and family-friendly

 - Wining & Dining: Most of the dining in Corktown is concentrated along Queen Street, which is its northern boundary.
 There are also several options that line King and Front streets.

-Some of the most highly recommended restaurants in the area include Impact Kitchen, Morning Glory Cafe, Souk Tabule, Dominion Pub and Kitchen, Fusilli, and Mengrai Thai.
+Some of the most highly recommended restaurants in the area include Impact Kitchen, Reyna on King, Souk Tabule, Dominion Pub and Kitchen, Fusilli, and Mengrai Thai.
 Furthermore, the Distillery District is close by for more dining options.

 - History & Culture: Corktown is a living museum, home to some of the oldest buildings in Toronto.
 Historic sites in the area include the Little Trinity Church, the Enoch Turner Schoolhouse, and St. Paul's Basilica, all built between 1843 and 1890.